continuousphp/cli/docs/index.md

 ## Installation

-We recommend using the php installer script to install the latest version of continuousphpcli PHAR.
+We recommend using the php installer script to install the latest version of continuousphp PHAR.

     $ curl -LSs https://continuousphp.github.io/cli/phar-installer.php | php
     # Move the phar in your user bin directory
-    $ mv continuousphpcli.phar /usr/local/bin/continuousphpcli
+    $ mv continuousphp.phar /usr/local/bin/continuousphp

 The command will check your PHP settings, warn you of any issues, and then download it to the current directory.
 From there, you may place it anywhere you want to make it easier to access (such as `/usr/local/bin`) and chmod it to 755.
-You can even rename it to just `continuousphpcli` to avoid having to type the .phar extension every time.
+You can even rename it to just `continuousphp` to avoid having to type the .phar extension every time.

 ## Configuration